 Who should attend:

-Structural design engineers, stress and dynamics analysts, systems engineers, and others interested in the topic.
+Structural and mechanical design engineers, stress and dynamics analysts, systems engineers, and others interested in the topic.

 - Overview of Space Mission Structures